ecotner/visualizations/quantum/2d_square_well/README.md

 Numerical results are accessed on the JS side and rendered using a canvas HTML element after each time step, and sliders allow the user to tweak parameters and run/pause/restart the simulation on demand.

 ## Compliation/running
-If you want to get this working on your local machine, you can fisrt compile the WASM binary from the C++ source by installing the `emscripten` SDK and running
+If you want to get this working on your local machine, you can first compile the WASM binary from the C++ source by installing the `emscripten` SDK and running
 ```
 emcc --bind -o module.js wavefunction_unitary.cpp -O3 -s WASM=1 -s ALLOW_MEMORY_GROWTH=1
 ```